MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0204-Enrolling devices into Intune.md

 ### Scenario

-You have assigned Aaron Nicholls appropriate licenses and will now test the process of joining a Windows device to Azure AD and have it automatically enroll in Microsoft Intune.
+You have assigned Aaron Nicholls appropriate licenses and will now test the process of joining a Windows device to Entra ID and have it automatically enroll in Microsoft Intune.

 ### Task 1: Automatically enroll a Windows device to Microsoft Intune